 How does it work?

-Generating such a button only requires creating a div with the appropriate URL and it is super simple.
-Here’s how the HTML for one button looks like-
+Generating such a button only requires creating a div with the appropriate URL, and it is super simple.
+Here’s how the HTML for one button looks:

-The color and the icon of the right side icon is changed depending on the state.
-The hyperlinks to the issue/PR and associated repository are created.
+The color and icon on the right side change depending on the state.
+Hyperlinks to the issue/PR and associated repository are created automatically.

-The icons that have been included belong to the Github Octicon pack.
-The stylesheet for the icons is loaded directly by the plugin from CDN and does not need to be included separately.
+The included icons belong to the GitHub Octicon pack.
+The icon stylesheet is loaded directly by the plugin from CDN, so it does not need to be included separately.

-This plugin is very minimal and can be easily customised to make it look different.
-The jQuery code resides in one file, while the CSS code lies in another file.
+This plugin is very minimal and can be easily customized to look different.
+The jQuery code resides in one file, while the CSS code lives in another.

 Responsive

-Since, the plugin is tailor-made to fit my needs, I rely on a single media query to adjust the font and width of the elements to suit a mobile device.
-This is a screenshot of how it looks on my phone-
+Since the plugin is tailor-made to fit my needs, I rely on a single media query to adjust the font and element widths for mobile devices.
+Here is a screenshot of how it looks on my phone:

 Usage